deadmanIsARabbit/typo3_docchecklogin/Documentation/Hooks/Index.rst

 Hooks
 =============

-Following Hooks can be used to extend functionalities of the DocCheck Login Plugin.
+Following hooks can be used to extend functionalities of the DocCheck Login plugin.

 beforeRedirect
 ===============

-This Extension offers the Signal Slot `beforeRedirect`, which is called before a successfully logged-in user will be redirected.
+This extension offers the signal slot `beforeRedirect`, which is called before a successfully logged-in user will be redirected.

-Usage from within your extension’s ext_localconf.php:
+Usage from within your extension's :file:`ext_localconf.php`:

 .. code-block:: php